PVHL/jsObjDB/Readme.md

 Your project must include either lodash or underscore - they are used by the library.

-jsObjDB will also work in node.

 ### Creating a DB

+Create a new database by calling the constructor:

 	var db = new jsObjDB()

 You can optionally pass in a primary key (a field that must exist, and will be uniquely indexed) and a flag to indicate whether all callbacks/handlers should be asyncronous.

 	var async_db = new jsObjDB("myfield", true);
 	var async_db = new jsObjDB(null, true);